-It is important, therefore, that your centre identifies as early as possible whether learners have disabilities or particular difficulties that will put them at a disadvantage in the assessment situation and select an appropriate qualification or adjustment that will allow them to demonstrate attainment.
+It is important, therefore, that centres identify as early as possible whether learners have disabilities or particular difficulties that will put them at a disadvantage in the assessment situation and select an appropriate qualification or adjustment that will allow them to demonstrate attainment.

-The responsibility for providing adjustments to assessment is one which is shared between OCR and your centre.
-Centre staff should consult the Joint Council of Qualifications' (JCQ) booklet Access Arrangements and Reasonable Adjustments at www.jcq.org.uk.
+The responsibility for providing adjustments to assessment is shared between the centre and OCR.
+Please read the JCQ booklet Access Arrangements and Reasonable Adjustments at www.jcq.org.uk.